DIDSR/SuperDeadLeaves/README.md

 ## Overview

 The **Super Dead Leaves** (SDL) pattern is an open-source extension of the Dead Leaves pattern [1,2] used for the evaluation of texture reproduction fidelity in cell-phone photography [3] and other applications.
-Instead of using overalapping circles, the new SDL utilizes Johan Gielis' **superformula** [4] to generating complex random shapes that better resemble overlapping leaves.
+Instead of using overalapping circles, the new SDL utilizes Johan Gielis' **superformula** [4] to generating complex shapes that better resemble overlapping leaves.
+In addition, the formula parameters can be randomly sampled in each lobe of the shape for increased variability and asymmetry.
 The random nature of the shapes is intended to enhance the utility of the pattern for image quality evaluation [5] and for training and testing machine learning-based image post-processing algorithms [6], posing a more substantial challenge than the predictable circular shapes.

   - [1] Cao, Frédéric, Frédéric Guichard, and Hervé Hornung.
 "Dead leaves model for measuring texture quality on a digital camera."
 In SPIE Digital Photography VI, vol. 7537, pp. 126-133 (2010) (https://doi.org/10.1117/12.838902)